Open-TEE/opentee-android/README.md

 ## Project Description
+This project provides two different ways to use Open-TEE in your Android application.
+Note all files related with Open-TEE is included within the **opentee** module.
+So one way is to bundle Open-TEE with your application by importing **opentee** module and installing Open-TEE along with your application as a standalone Android application.
+In this case, the functionality of Open-TEE is exposed with GlobalPlatform (GP) Trusted Execution Environment (TEE) Client C API.
+If you want to interact with Open-TEE, you need to add native code components to your Android application.
+A module name **bundletest** provides the example about how to bundle Open-TEE for Android applications.

-This project provides a Java API (named OT-J) for using GlobalPlatform compliant Trusted Execution Environments (TEEs).
-This allows developers to write Android applications that interact with the TEE without having to write native code.
-Do demonstrate the functionality of this API, this project includes a test application.
-However, this API can be used with any GP-compliant Trusted Application (TA).<br/>
+Another way to bundle Open-TEE with your application is to use already given Java API provided by two modules in this repository: **otservice** and **otclient**.
+They provide a Java API (named OT-J) for using GP compliant TEEs.
+This allows you to write Android applications that interact with the TEE without having to write native code.
+Do demonstrate the functionality of this API, this project includes a test application in module named **javaapitest**.
+However, this API can be used with any GP-compliant Trusted Application (TA).

 More detailed information about this project is presented in [Rui Yang's MSc Thesis](document/thesis-main.pdf) from Aalto University.

 ### Repository Structure